openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ## MO Python API

-- Model Optimizer has Python API for model conversion, which is represented by convert_model() method in openvino.tools.mo namespace. convert_model() has all the funcionality available from command line tool plus the possibity of passing Python objects (models, extensions) to convert_model() directly from memory. convert_model() returns openvino.runtime.Model object which can be compiled and infered or serialized to IR.
+- Model Optimizer has Python API for model conversion, which is represented by convert_model() method in openvino.tools.mo namespace. convert_model() has all the functionality available from command line tool plus the possibility of passing Python objects (models, extensions) to convert_model() directly from memory. convert_model() returns openvino.runtime.Model object which can be compiled and infered or serialized to IR.

 ```sh